-Command Result

-'active' citation 'Beaty (1989)'

-'passive' citation (Beaty, 1989)

-cites only author name, not year

-cites only year, not author name
+Command Result 'active' citation 'Beaty (1989)' 'passive' citation (Beaty, 1989) cites only author name, not year cites only year, not author name not automatically be reorganised so it is important to enter them in the order we want according to the reference standard we use.

-In all cases the $BibT{EX}$ key must be entered as argument to the commands.
+In all cases the BibTeX key must be entered as argument to the commands.

 If you need to reference many authors in a passive reference, you simply add them all as argument separated by a comma.
-The cite command \citep{beaty_great_1989,day_two_2014,knight_three_2015} would yield (Smith 2013; Day 2014; Knight 2015).
-Note that they will not automatically be reorganised so it is important to enter them in the order we want according to the reference standard we use.
+The cite command \citep{beaty_great_1989, day_two_2014, knight_three_2015} would yield (Smith 2013; Day 2014; Knight 2015).
+Note that they will